KSEHano/BSc-Thesis/Thesis.md

 | DeepL           | 0,839     | 1,948     |
 | Bing            | **0,776** | **2,203** |
 | human           | **0,494** | **3,79**  |

+: **German 1 against all with human hypothesis** : {#tbl:De_1aa_h} Average of the corpus BLEU calculated on each chapter and average rank, significant differences are bold, the references are all other translations

 \subsection{Translators' study}